How to Update Existing Moodle User Data when Selling Courses on WordPress

 How to Export Existing Moodle Users to WordPress?

-But how do we make it easier for students to move from one platform to another?
-It is an overhead to remember the login credentials for multiple platforms, isn’t it?
-The best part is there is no need to log in to WordPress and Moodle separately because Edwiser Bridge offers a solution!
+Because it’s an overhead to remember the login credentials for multiple platforms, isn’t it?
+The best part is there is no need to log in to WordPress and Moodle separately because Edwiser Bridge offers one more handy solution!

 More Functionality with Edwiser Bridge Single Sign-On

-Edwiser Bridge Single Sign-On is an extension developed for the WordPress-Moodle Integration system that provides you with an option to enter a single username and password on one website and gain access on WordPress as well as Moodle simultaneously.
+Edwiser Bridge Single Sign-On in Edwiser Bridge PRO is an extension developed for the WordPress-Moodle Integration system that provides you with an option to enter a single username and password on one website and gain access on WordPress as well as Moodle simultaneously.
 It helps ease out the login process for all your learners.

 When your students purchase a course, they simply have to create an account in WordPress and the Moodle credentials will automatically be emailed to them.